The Local Network IS:

 Old party structures are not fit for purpose in the 21st century

 Recent parliamentary events have shown what can happen when politicians put ‘the good of the party’ above the good of the people.
-Allegiance to your own career over public good is unattractive in your co-worker, in your member of parliament it can be dangerous.
+In parliament it is dangerous when elected members toe the party line rather than truly represent their electorate.
 The Local Network aims to change this political and personal culture from the bottom up.

 We’ve had enough of career politicians, always desperately trying to beat the other team, either dodging bullets or firing them.
 We want politicians who will help us flourish together.
 We want independent local leaders who are already contributing to their neighbourhoods.
 We want representatives who work with their communities to unleash their collective wisdom to find real solutions and real opportunities.

 None of this will happen within our current adversarial party system.

 That’s why we’ve created an entirely new type of political party.